Bahari95/Isogeometric_analysis_and_domain_decomposition/README.md

-# Isogeometric_analysis_for_domain_decomposition

-## Schwarz methods for domain decomposition using Isogeoemetric Analaysis:
+#  Schwarz methods for domain decomposition using Isogeoemetric Analaysis:

 ** Three dimension for Poisson is avialable **